MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 ### Secure Data

 In Fabric, all data that is stored in OneLake is encrypted at rest.
 All data at rest is stored in your home region, or in one of your capacities at a remote region of your choice.
+For more information, see [Microsoft Fabric security fundamentals](security-fundamentals.md).

 ### Access data